HOW MUCH IS YOUR AUTO DEFECT-RELATED INJURY WORTH?

 Vehicle manufacturers work under a great deal of pressure.
 They must ensure that the parts they manufacture are safe for use.
 Developing vehicles or parts with defects puts lives at risk – thousands of lives if the defect occurs on a wide scale.
 Automobile manufacturer negligence is a matter of life and death.

 A flawed design or production error can lead to a vehicle that risks the lives of drivers and passengers.
 Unfortunately, these mistakes occur every year.
-If an auto defect such as a broken seatbelt, malfunctioning airbag, or design that is prone to rollovers contributed to your injuries, seek help from The Law Office of Arash Khorsandi.
+If an auto defect such as a broken seatbelt, malfunctioning airbag, or design that is prone to rollovers contributed to your injuries, seek help from Arash Law.
 We care about our clients, and can help you go up against major vehicle part manufacturers and distributors.

 Common Types of Auto Defects